surajmendhe5573/Product-APIs/README.md

 - **Send Notifications via email**
 - **Add Review for a product:** Add a review to a product, including a star rating, description, and images.
 - **Retrieve Product reviews:** Retrieve all reviews associated with a product.
+- **Add Item to Cart**: Add products to a user's cart with specific variants and quantities.
+- **Retrieve Cart Items**: Fetch the cart items for a specific user, including product details and variants.